-If you're like many restaurant operators, the thought of developing an in-depth marketing plan is a little frightening.
+For many restaurant operators, the thought of developing an in-depth marketing plan is a little frightening.
 The key is not to overcomplicate it.
-Your plan can range from very comprehensive to a quick one page strategy, like the sample in Table 11.
+Your plan can range from very comprehensive to a quick one page strategy, like the sample in Table 10.

 What's most important is that you think strategically and develop tactics and campaigns that are easy to execute and easy to measure.

-One Page Marketing Plan Example
+TABLE 10One Page Marketing Plan Example